Introduction to Flowers for Algernon

 - Algernon: The significance of the character of Algernon, the mouse, lies in that he is the first victim of the obsession of Professor Nemur and Dr. Strauss.
 In a sense, he is equated to human beings after his intelligence is increased through surgery.
 Charlie, therefore, is unconsciously equated to Algernon.
 Therefore, his presentation in the storyline is a representation of human beings to animal levels.
 As Algernon also experiences fading of his artificially constructed intelligence, it also signals a moment of its transience for Charlie Gordon.
 By the end of the novel, he dies, leaving questions about human control over life and death.

 - Professor Harold Nemur: The role of Professor Nemur in the storyline is important in that he lays the foundation of neurosurgery to enhance intelligence in case of mental retardation and demonstrates this ability for the first time during his surgery on Algernon, the mouse.
 However, he does not stop here and continues propagating his academic achievement and prowess in surgery with Dr. Strauss after which both of them hook Charlie Gordon to become a subject of their experiment.
-Despite being a brilliant scientist, Nemur has no ethical qualms when he operates upon Charlie, demonstrating his arrogance over his plight.
+Despite being a brilliant scientist, Nemur has no ethical fears when he operates upon Charlie.
+Thus, demonstrating his arrogance over his plight.

 - Dr. Strauss: The character of Dr. Strauss is significant in that he works closely with his friend, Professor Nemur, in his surgical feats of transforming the intelligence level of Algernon, the mouse, as well as, Charlie Gordon, the mentally retarded young man.
 Despite having brilliance of mind, he has some human flaws such as jealousy and ambition.
 This points to the ethical side of his experiment.
-However, as compared to Professor Nemur, he is somewhat humble and takes care of Charlie when he undergoes surgery, and informs him how to cope with his anxiety.
+However, as compared to Professor Nemur, he is to some extent humble and takes care of Charlie when he undergoes surgery, and informs him how to cope with his anxiety.

 Writing Style of Flowers for Algernon